nfantone/vmware-challenge-2017/README.md

 The archive file _excludes_ `test.md` as well as the `app/answer` folder.

+## Question

+Details about this question, including user-facing instruction and judge-facing grading criteria, can be found in `test.md`.

+`test.md` is _not_ included when packaging the app using `npm run package`.

 ## Answer

 A very rudimentary answer is provided for testing purposes in the `app/answer` folder.
 To